databrary/design/overview.md

 ### Granting

-This request will notify all accounts with Admin permission over the selected parent.
+This request will notify all accounts with ADMIN permission over the selected parent.
-Each account will have access to an authorization page, showing an (expandable) tree rooted at the highest entities over which they have Admin control.
+Each account will have access to an authorization page, showing an (expandable) tree rooted at the highest entities over which they have ADMIN control.
 This page will include all descendants of those entities, as well as all requested descendants.
 From here, users may add or remove authorizations or permissions on these authorizations.
 Periodic reauthorization may be necessary for continued affiliation, according to the policies established by some higher entity.